EarthLink: A Self-Evolving AI Agent System for Climate Science

 Description of the image

-Application of EarthLink to tackle open-ended and future-oriented climate research challenges.
-(A) Climate change detection, attribution, and future projection.
-EarthLink processes multimodel CMIP6 simulations under various experiments, accurately distinguishing between the effects of natural and anthropogenic forcings and generating global temperature anomaly timeseries.
-(B) Constrained projections of future surface temperature for selected regions.
-Using hierarchical emergent constraints (HEC) and spatial aggregation approaches, EarthLink reduces projection uncertainty for city-level temperatures under the SSP2-4.5 scenario (2041–2060), demonstrating autonomous code synthesis and the selection of literature-based methods.
-(C) Impacts of climate change over the next 20 years.
-The system connects quantified climate projections to sectoral impacts, providing preliminary risk assessments and qualitative narratives for agriculture, energy, insurance and environment, illustrating its ability to bridge scientific data with policy-relevant discussion.
-Note that most of the image elements in (A-B) are directly produced by EarthLink, and the others are only slightly adjusted in layout.
+Application of EarthLink to understand climate change under different scenarios. a, Climate change detection, attribution, and future projection.
+EarthLink processes multi-model CMIP6 simulations under various experiments, accurately distinguishing between the effects of natural and anthropogenic forcings and generating global temperature anomaly timeseries. b, Constrained projections of future surface temperature for selected regions.
+Using hierarchical emergent constraints (HEC) and spatial aggregation approaches, EarthLink reduces projection uncertainty for city-level temperatures under the SSP2-4.5 scenario (2041–2060). c, Constrained projections of future temperature changes in Africa using constraining factors automatically identified by EarthLink.
+Note that most of the image elements in \textbf{a}–\textbf{c} are directly produced by EarthLink, and the others are only slightly adjusted in layout. d, Differentiated task scorecard.
+The system's performance across evaluation tasks is summarized, highlighting relative strengths in planning, coding, and visualization.
+The maximum score for each item is 5.